A Detroit Anthology

 "There is no cheap nostalgia or breathless boosterism. ... the book is a thrilling success.
 It gives voice to people who now live or once lived in this fascinating, tortured place, the survivors, good people who know what pain is, people who understand that the city exerts an undying pull on them."
 The Millions

-Anna Clark's writing has appeared in The New York Times, The New Republic, The American Prospect, Grantland, NBCNews.com, the Columbia Journalism Review.
+Anna Clark is the author of The Poisoned City: Flint's Water and an American Urban Tragedy.
+Her writing has appeared in The New York Times, The New Republic, The American Prospect, Grantland, NBCNews.com, the Columbia Journalism Review.